Stacks Image 390

 photo by Christophe Fouin

 In the present day, millions of visitors come every year to the Palace and Gardens of Versailles.
-The Gardens and Park are open every day, except when there is inclement weather; access is free to all, except on days with Musical Fountains Show or Musical Gardens.
+The Gardens and Park are open every day, except when there is inclement weather; access is free to all, except on days with

 Click here for essential information